Partners

 Research Scientist at the Center for Applied Medical Research and Associate Professor at the School of Medicine, University of Navarra.

-Dr. Valencia has participated in 13 national projects (7 as PI), 7 regional (6 as PI) and 2 European, 2 projects with private foundations (1 as PI), 6 research contracts with the industry/private sector (6 as IP) and 1 innovation (educational) project (PI).
-He teaches in 3 UNAV Masters and 1 at the University Pablo de Olavide (Sevilla). >80 publications, h-index 29 with over 3,000 citations (Scopus).
+He has participated in 13 national projects (7 as PI), 7 regional (6 as PI) and 2 European, 2 projects with private foundations (1 as PI), 6 research contracts with the industry/private sector (6 as IP) and 1 innovation (educational) project (PI).
+He teaches in 3 UNAV Masters and 1 at the University Pablo de Olavide (Sevilla).
+He has more than 80 publications, h-index 29 with over 3,000 citations (Scopus).
+He has supervised 5 PhD thesis, 4 more in progress, 14 MSc projects, 9 Degree projects and 9 experiences for initiation to research.

 Host institution